 You can get $1 beers in a bar in Nicaragua, eat a full meal of the day in Mexico or Ecuador for less than $5, or get a nice restaurant meal with a drink or two for $10 or less in Colombia.
 Panama has some of the cheapest cocktails and bottles of wine in the world, both in stores and at restaurants.
 (I’ll be back there in a few weeks, so watch for an updated post with specific prices.)

-See that book mentioned above for detailed rundowns on all the countries mentioned in this post on warm beach getaways, but here are a few posts from the past that give you info on actual prices.
+I hope this article has given you some ideas for some of the best bargain beach getaways for your vacation escape.
+See that book mentioned above for detailed rundowns on all the countries mentioned in this post on the cheapest beach towns for a winter break, but here are a few posts from the past that give you info on actual prices.